However, there is one thing you must understand — being compliant does not mean you’re secure.

 - It requires stronger security protocol for online transactions.

-- Banks and other financial institutions are required to hand over consumer bank accounts to third-party payment service providers (if the customer gives consent).
+- Banks and other financial institutions must hand over consumer bank accounts to third-party payment service providers (if the customer gives consent).

 The PSD2 is also meant to bridge the gap between fintech, banks, and other payment service providers.
 This requires banks to deploy APIs for sharing account information with other financial institutions, including third-party providers.